Frequently Asked Questions

-Although entity data at the time of registration may be accurate, the reference data associated with an entity record will change over time.
+Although entity data at the time of registration may be accurate, the reference data associated with an entity record may change over time.
 As a result, users should return to the LEI.direct portal on an annual basis to renew their record via the renewal process.

 Please note, early renewal of your LEI will extend the validity of your LEI for an additional 12 months from the current date of expiration.
-For example, if your LEI is set to expire on November 1, 2018 and you renew on October 1, 2018, the next renewal date for your LEI will be November 1, 2019.
+For example, if your LEI is set to expire on 15 December 2022 and you renew on 30 October 2022, the next renewal date for your LEI will be 15 December, 2023.

-Users may request that management of their existing LEI record(s) currently registered with another LOU be transferred to GS1.
-To transfer your LEI to GS1, you must first create an account and then complete the form under the Transfer service.
+To transfer your LEI(s) to GS1, you must first create a user account and then complete the form under the Transfer service.
 For additional support, please refer to the guide transferring of existing LEIs.

 While the identifier itself will not change, the ongoing maintenance and administration of the LEI will be transferred.
 There is no fee to transfer unless the current registration status of your LEI is Lapsed.
 In this case you will be charged a renewal fee at the time of transfer.
 As transfer requests involve the coordination of two different LOUs this process can take longer than the other action requests.